- Eirgen Pharma

 Project Elevate is expected to deliver several key benefits to Eirgen Pharma.

-Enhanced Traceability of Batches
+1. Enhanced Traceability of Batches

-Quicker Batch Releases
+2. Quicker Batch Releases

-By automating data collection, streamlining review processes, and facilitating "review by exception", the electronic batch record system will significantly reduce the time required for batch review and release.
+By automating data collection, streamlining review processes, and facilitating "review by exception," the electronic batch record system will significantly reduce the time required for batch review and release.

-Streamlined and Functioning Operator Workflows
+3. Streamlined and Functioning Operator Workflows

-Quality
+4. Quality Assurance

-Positive Environmental Impact
+5. Positive Environmental Impact

-Dan added," This is a significant step forward in strengthening our digital infrastructure and driving operational excellence here at Eirgen.
+Speaking about the project, Nils Arne Jonescheit, Managing Consultant and Low Code SME at NNIT, said, "NNIT and Eirgen collaborated closely throughout this process to ensure a successful and sustainable transformation."
+Dan added, "This is a significant step forward in strengthening our digital infrastructure and driving operational excellence here at Eirgen.
 It also supports our environmental and sustainability goals by helping us move towards a paperless facility."

 A Vision for a Paperless Future